Baryogenesis and gravitational waves in the Zee-Babu Model: Conclusion and discussion

-The recent new effects at the LHC have shown signals of di-bosons that have masses around 2 TeV \cite{atlas}.
-It has raised hopes for the existence of new bosons in the ZB model.
 An interesting effect in this model is the small mass generation of neutrino at the two-loop level.
 We think that this two-loop effect will have a certain influence on the EWPT.
 Therefore, we will calculate the effective potential at the two-loop to examine the baryogenesis problem fully in the ZB model.